G Pentatonic Minor

 Related to this scale is the G Pentatonic Minor add2, adding the 2nd degree.
 It can be displayed as follows:

-The G Pentatonic Minor add2 scale, is identical to the G Minor except for missing the major 6th interval.
+The G Pentatonic Minor add2 scale, is identical with the G Minor except for missing the major 6th interval.

 Start the audio and play along!
 Use notes from the scale in the diagram above.Normal tempo: